levis501/snap_refresh/README.md

 `  cp snap_refresh.desktop ~/.local/share/applications`

+### Notes:
-### If the command line tool is installed in a different location change the relevant line in the snap_refresh.desktop file.
+- If the command line tool is installed in a different location change the relevant line in the `snap_refresh.desktop` file.
+- If you're only running from the command line, you can skip the chown & chmod steps and just `sudo snap_refresh`